OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

     using Microsoft.Hadoop.Avro;

     //This class contains all methods demonstrating
-    //hello usage of Microsoft Avro Library
+    //the usage of Microsoft Avro Library
     public class AvroSample
     {

         //Serialize and deserialize sample data set by using a generic record.
-        //A generic record is a special class with hello schema explicitly defined in JSON.
+        //A generic record is a special class with the schema explicitly defined in JSON.
-        //All serialized data should be mapped toohello fields of hello generic record,
+        //All serialized data should be mapped to the fields of the generic record,
         //which in turn is then serialized.
         public void SerializeDeserializeObjectUsingGenericRecords()
         {
             Console.WriteLine("SERIALIZATION USING GENERIC RECORD\n");
-            Console.WriteLine("Defining hello Schema and creating Sample Data Set...");
+            Console.WriteLine("Defining the Schema and creating Sample Data Set...");

-            //Define hello schema in JSON
+            //Define the schema in JSON
             const string Schema = @"{
                                 ""type"":""record"",
                                 ""name"":""Microsoft.Hadoop.Avro.Specifications.SensorData"",